What is Indication-specific Pricing?

 With the ever evolving payer landscape and increased complexities involved with developing and launching novel compounds in the market, manufacturers need to leverage all of their resources to fill in knowledge gaps as they grapple with pipeline and current product launch timing, pricing and which indications should be submitted to regulators and payers.
 It is important for manufacturers to engage with key stakeholders early on in the process to ensure they have properly vetted all elements to their regulatory, pricing, reimbursement and launch timing decisions with experts in each of these areas.

 Fortunately, Impetus Digital can assist manufacturers in vetting their indication-specific pricing models and scenarios, leveraging the expertise of select stakeholders, to give timely and expert advice on best options to maneuver through the regulatory and reimbursement decision making process.
 Stakeholders can include ex-payers, health economic experts and physicians if required.
-Enrolled advisors can be engaged through a series of online touchpoints either in the form of web meetings or online asynchronous assignments delivered as web form questions, discussion forums or annotation exercises.
+Enrolled advisors can be engaged through a series of online touchpoints either in the form of web meetings or online asynchronous assignments delivered as survey questions via InSite Surveyor™, discussion questions via InSite Exchange™, or annotation exercises.
 Advisors can assist manufacturers in understanding the current payer landscape, supporting or refuting proposed value propositions and messaging by payer type, and vetting indication-specific pricing plans and launch sequencing strategies.
 Through online engagements, manufacturers can vet their pricing scenarios and ask a series of relevant questions that will assist in their final strategic decisions:

 - How will indication-specific pricing impact price and market access for your launch indications and future indication expansions?